History of Holy Trinity Church Hurdsfield

-The church has also kept up with the changes in technology.
-It now has a data projector system to show prayers, pictures, song words and even videos/DVDs in the service.
-There is also an amplification system and loop system for the hard of hearing.
+The church uses screens to show prayers, pictures, song words, video clips and announcements in the service.
+There is also an amplification system and a loop system for the hard of hearing.

 As the congregation has grown, we have built a small team who work in the church office beside the vicarage.
 These include a youth minister, children’s worker and administrators.